 Under UK burial law, the ‘exclusive right of burial’ or ‘Right of Interment’ can be purchased for a maximum term of 100 years.
 At Brightwater Memorial Park we offer a variety of lengths for the interment rights of 20, 50, 75 or 99 years to meet the personal requirements of our customers.

 No, by buying now you reserve your crypt and secure your right of interment in the mausoleum.
-But your exclusive right of burial will not commence until the date of your entombment.
+But your exclusive right of burial will not commence until the date of entombment or 25 years, whichever is the sooner.

 There are several options available and these are listed in the Crypt Licence Agreement.
 The first will be to offer our customer the option to renew or extend the existing ‘right of interment’ for the beneficiary.
 Should our customer no longer wish to continue with the beneficiary’s entombment in the mausoleum, other options include transfer into an ossuary or cremation of the coffin.